ojaha065/simplePHPLoginSystem/README.md

 The main problem is that if "the bad guy" is somehow able to get access to the user's token they can easily forge a cookie and log in as that user.
 There are two ways for the bad guy to get access to user's token: By somehow (e.g. SQL injection) getting it from the database or by stealing the cookie and/or it's value from the user.
 #### What I'm doing to mimimize these risks?
 * No token is created if user does not check the checkbox.
-* Tokens are invalidated if user manually logs out.
+* Tokens are invalidated if user manually logs out or their session timeouts.
 * If HTTPS is used, secure flag is set to the cookies.
 * All tokens can be easily invalidated by the admin.
 * Updates coming soon...